MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/whats-new/Windows-11-IoT-Enterprise-24H2.md

 To learn more about the status of the update rollout, known issues, and new information, see [Windows release health](/windows/release-health/).

+> [!NOTE]
+> - When upgrading from Windows 10 IoT Enterprise version 22H2 via Windows Update, the device must first update to Windows 11 IoT Enterprise version 21H2, 22H2, or 23H2.
+Direct upgrades to version 24H2 or 25H2 are not supported.

 ## Accessibility

 | Feature | Description |